Irwin Mitchell Investigating Woodbury House Care Home After Maggots Found In Pressure Sores

 “Pressure sores of this kind are completely avoidable if proper care is given and procedures are followed.
 We are investigating whether more could and should have been done to prevent Alan’s suffering.

-Alan, grandfather-of-seven was treated for the pressure sores at The Royal Berkshire Hospital and was given antibiotics, fluids, and a blood transfusion.
-He was discharged later in July 2015 and transferred to a different care home but he sadly died on August 24, 2015.
+Alan, grandfather-of-7 was treated for the pressure sores at The Royal Berkshire Hospital and was given antibiotics, fluids, and a blood transfusion.
+He was discharged later in July 2015 and transferred to a different care home but he sadly died on 24th August 2015.
 The death certificate lists his cause of death as pneumonia, heart disease and extensive pressure sores.

 Alan’s son, David Church, said: “We were shocked and absolutely horrified when we saw the full extent of my dad’s condition and injuries.
 We cannot believe that any care home or healthcare provider could let a patient end up like this.